kadena-io/pact/docs/en/pact-reference.md

 - `continue` must be called with the same continuation arguments as the defpact originally dispatched, to support multiple nested defpacts of the same function but with different arguments.

+ The following example shows well-formed defpacts with equal number of steps, nested rollbacks and continue:

 ```
 (defpact payment (payer payee amount)
   (step-with-rollback